brown-ccv/ccv-website-content/services/classroom/jupyterhub.md

 ---
 # Introduction

 Brown's JupyterHub service  provides a convenient, cloud-hosted way to serve Jupyter Notebooks for multiple users.
 Notebooks are launched within a pre-configured computing environment; users do not need to install any software packages.
 This set-up free environment is ideal for courses and workshops where instructors intend for students to begin coding with minimal obstacles.
 Jupyter’s flexibility allows instructors to pick the preferred language for a particular context, including Python, Julia, R and many more.
 Regardless of the language chosen, the Jupyter interface remains the same.
-To learn more about using Jupyter Notebooks for teaching and learning, [please visit this guide.](https://jupyter4edu.github.io/jupyter-edu-book/jupyter.html)
+To learn more about using Jupyter Notebooks for teaching and learning, [please visit the guide.](https://jupyter4edu.github.io/jupyter-edu-book/jupyter.html)

 On Brown's JupyterHub, each user is provided a persistent working directory and compute resource allocation.
 This means the environment you are provided is only accessible by yourself and CIS support staff.